"

 Important Note

 Curriculum mapping on course level means that we should align course outcomes with program-level outcomes and then align course outcomes with learning objectives, learning activities, learning resources, and assessments.
 A course blueprint template often includes the two matrix tables as shown in Table 3-3 and Table 3-4.
 To make it easier, the course blueprint could include the statements as shown the following example and Table 3-4.
 As show in Table 3-3, each course outcome should be aligned with at least one program-level outcome by placing the letter X in the appropriate cell.
-Please note that Table 3-3 is one template for a matrix table without specific program-level outcomes or course outcomes.
+Please note that Table 3-3 is one template for a matrix table without specific program outcomes or course outcomes.
 This will make it easy for instructors from different disciplines to adopt Table 3-3 when doing curriculum mapping for their courses

 Examples

-CO =Course Outcomes, PLO=Program-level Outcomes
+CO =Course Outcomes, PO= Outcomes

 Table 3-3

-Course Alignment between COs and PLOs
+Course Alignment between COs and POs

 Program Course Names